 Deeds of variation

-One might think that if you make a will, your wishes on your death are set in stone — this is not necessarily true.
+One might think that if you make a will, your wishes on your death are set in stone — but this is not necessarily true.
 In certain circumstances there is opportunity for those to whom you have left your estate, to change your instructions and alter your will (or the provisions of intestacy).

-There are certain requirements of a Deed of Variation which must be complied with to ensure it is legally valid.
+There are certain requirements of a Deed of Variation, which must be complied with to ensure it is legally valid.
 Firstly, the deed must be made in writing and signed by all those who wish to vary their entitlement under the will.
 Also, there must be no inducement or “consideration” for a beneficiary of a will to agree to a variation which would benefit someone else.
 Lastly, the deed must be made within two years of the deceased’s death.

-Justification for Deeds of Variation
+Justification for deeds of variation

 Whilst it may seem unreasonable that someone’s wishes can be varied or even erased completely in this way, there are genuine reasons why taking this step can be helpful.

-It can correct or amend what could be regarded as an unfair instruction in a will.
+- Unfair instructions: It can correct or amend what could be regarded as an unfair instruction in a will.
 This can arise particularly in the case of very old wills which should have been updated in line with changes in family circumstances.